-If interested in becoming a part of the two-year Terra Fairs Fellowship Program, please contact Terra Science and Education via email at firstname.lastname@example.org.
-To reserve your spot at your local workshop, please fill out this Google Form.
+If interested in becoming a part of the two-year Terra Fairs Fellowship Program, please contact Terra Science and Education via email at email@example.com.
+To reserve your spot at your local workshop, please fill out the Google form.

 Terra Science & Education also has a Capacity Building Grant Program that allows Fellows interested in starting or growing a science fair for their school or district to apply for up to a $5,000 grant.
 Terra Fairs Fellowship participant grant applications will be given priority during the review process.